 The facilities that we use do not allow any photography on their premises, even for public sessions.
 Therefore, the answer is no.

 This is my first time at a naturist event.
 Is there anything different I need to do?

 In general, be yourself and treat the event as you would when going to a public swim session.
 An all-nude environment can be a daunting experience for the first time visitor and there are some simple rules of etiquette that should be followed.
 First of all, please bring a towel to sit on any public surface.
 Second, naturists value their own personal space - please respect this.
 Third, you are bound to be curious, but please avoid staring at particular body parts that are not normally seen.
 Fourth, as at public swim sessions, goggles are permitted, but their use for purposes other than protecting your eyes is frowned upon.

 I am worried that I will become "excited" by the sight of all those naked people...
 (The erection question!)

-Basically naturism (or nudism as it is sometimes called) is the enjoyment of everyday activities but without clothing.
-Good examples would be swimming, sunbathing, going to the beach, sports, and sauna.
+Basically, naturism (or nudism as it is sometimes called) is the enjoyment of everyday activities, but without clothing.
+Good examples would be swimming, sunbathing, going to the beach, sports, and to the sauna.
 Naturists believe that the human body is not offensive and that many activities lend themselves to such a lifestyle.
-There are of course other activities that are not necessarily naturist friendly and in these cases naturist wear clothing in the same way as everybody else just as if it is cold we also dress.
+There are of course other activities that are not necessarily naturist friendly and in these cases, naturist wear clothing in the same way as everybody else - just as if it is cold, we also dress.